KarolS/millfork/docs/various/cdiff.md

 * Integer literals starting with zero and containing just digits are decimal, not octal.
 For octal literals, use the `0o` prefix.

 * String literals are not null-terminated by default.
 Use the `z` suffix for null-terminated strings.
+Note: this is the opposite of what KickC does!
+Keep this in mind when migrating KickC code to Millfork or the other way around.

 * In `if`, `do/while`, `while` and `for` statements, parentheses are not required, but braces are.
 The `else` branch also requires braces, unless the only statement in the `else` block is an `if` statement.